 If you for example buy a player for 10 000 US$ the player is accessible immediately, and your "new signings" entry is increased by 10 000 US$.
 Most importantly, the finances page shows your current cash funds, with the number in brackets showing your funds for next week (after the weekly update).

 On the finances page you can see your budget for this week and last week's financial status.
 This is what the entries mean:

 Match takings: Your income from league matches at home and mid-week matches.
-See Chapter 10 'The Arena' for more information on crowd income.
+See Chapter 10 'The Stadium' for more information on crowd income.

 Sponsors: Each week you get a sum of money from your sponsors.
 Check the 'Fans and sponsors' chapter for more info

 Player sales: Whenever you sell a player, the income ends up here.
 See the 'Transfers' chapter for more info.

 Commission: If you receive any money for being the previous club or mother club of a player, it will show here.
 See the 'Transfers' chapter for more info.